adr1an0s0ar3s/sudoku-solver/README.md

 # Sudoku Solver

-This is a private project not only written in Python (mainly for practice) but also in C++, capable to solve any sudoku board with different methods.
+This is a personal project not only written in Python (mainly for practice) but also in C++, capable to solve any sudoku board using different methods.

 ## Python